 If you are interested in marine life on any levels then you have no doubt heard about the abundance of it to be found in the Red Sea.

-At the very bottom of Jordan in the town of Aqaba, you will find that the desert meets the sea and affords some world-class scuba diving opportunities.
+At the very bottom of Jordan in the city of Aqaba, you will find that the desert meets the sea and affords some world-class scuba diving opportunities.

 For those of you who like to stick near the surface, the snorkeling isn’t half bad either.